A TOTEM TO THE DAWN OF LIGHT

 An assemblage of seven connected ceramic vessels

-The concept draws on the primal elements of shape, colour and texture, and explores geometries and mathematical pattern making to bring order and perceived movement to these elements’ potentially chaotic and random interactions.
+The concept for this Totem draws on the primal elements of shape, colour and texture, and explores geometries and mathematical pattern making to bring order and perceived movement to these elements’ potentially chaotic and random interactions.

 This is a story of creation that brings together science and art, combining precision and hand-crafting, using shape to slice through three dimensions, and colour to create perceived movement in the fourth.